 If you want to seek the assistance of a worker’s compensation lawyer to help you with difficulties regarding your claim, you have the right to seek the representation of a lawyer with no up-front costs.
-For instance, the personal injury attorneys at the Law Offices of Joel W. Baruch, P.C., don’t get paid unless you win.
+For instance, the personal injury attorneys at the Campbell, House, & Cummins, don’t get paid unless you win.

 As an injured worker, it is important to keep track of all medical records and notices and to be aware of time limits for appeals.
 Missing a deadline can result in the denial of your claim and the loss of important benefits.
 This is why you should always take action sooner rather than later if you are having problems with a claim.
 Finally, keep records of all letters, and don’t miss any appointments with your doctor.
 Stay in touch with your employer and make sure to let your manager know when you are cleared to work.
 Your employer has a responsibility to you regarding worker’s compensation, but it is also important that you follow through on your part.